 Pain that may come on quickly or slowly and lingers for weeks, 3 months or greater, is considered to be chronic pain.
 Chronic pain is less common than acute pain.

-If you experience neck or back pain, you should see your health care provider for a medical and physical exam.
+If you have neck or back pain, see your healthcare provider for a medical and physical exam.
 He or she may also do X-rays of the affected areas, as well as magnetic resonance imaging (MRI).
 This allows a more complete view.
 The MRI produces pictures of soft tissues as well, such as ligaments, tendons, and blood vessels.
-The MRI could lead to a diagnosis of infection, tumor, inflammation, or pressure on your nerve.
+The MRI could help spot infection, tumor, inflammation, or pressure on your nerve.
 Sometimes a blood test may help diagnose arthritis, a condition that can cause back and neck pain.

-If you experience acute back or neck pain, it may simply improve with some rest.
+In many cases, acute back or neck pain may simply improve with some rest.
 Over-the-counter medicines, such as acetaminophen or ibuprofen, may also help with the discomfort.
-You should try to move gently during this period, so that you will not become stiff and lose mobility.
+Try to move gently during this period, so that you will not become stiff and lose mobility.

-If you have chronic pain of your back and neck, you should try several remedies that may be helpful, before seeking surgical options.
+If you have chronic pain of your back and neck, try several remedies that may be helpful, before seeking surgical options.
 These include:

 Acute back pain usually gets better without special treatment.
 Using acetaminophen or ibuprofen will decrease pain and help you rest.
 Surgery and special exercises are generally not used with acute pain.

 For severe, disabling, or chronic back and neck pain, rehabilitation programs can be designed to meet your needs.
 The type of program will depend on the type and severity of your pain, injury, or disease.
-Active involvement of the patient and family is vital to the success of rehabilitation programs.
+Your active involvement is vital to the success of rehabilitation programs.

-The goal of back and neck rehabilitation is to help you manage disabling pain, return to your highest level of functioning and independence possible, while improving your overall quality of life.
-The focus of rehabilitation is on relieving pain and improving mobility (movement).
+The goal of back and neck rehab is to help you manage disabling pain, return to your highest level of functioning and independence possible, while improving your overall quality of life.
+The focus of rehab is on relieving pain and improving mobility (movement).

-To help reach these goals, back and neck rehabilitation programs may include the following:
+To help reach these goals, back and neck rehabilitation programs may include:

-It is a good idea to see a health care provider if you have numbness or tingling, or if your pain is severe and does not improve with medication and rest.
-If you have difficulty urinating, weakness, pain, or numbness in your legs, fever, or unintentional weight loss, you should call your health care provider right away.
+It is a good idea to see a healthcare provider if you have numbness or tingling, or if your pain is severe and does not improve with medicine and rest.
+If you have trouble urinating, weakness, pain, or numbness in your legs, fever, or unintentional weight loss, call your healthcare provider right away.

 The following may help to prevent back and neck pain: